Cubic threefolds moduli and the Monster group: Universal Reflection covers

 When is $n$ is even, this monodromy group is of finite index in the orthogonal group of $\Hl^\circ_n(X)$ (see Beauville \cite{beauville}).
 It produces a Galois cover of $S\ssm D$, which, since each $T_\delta $ is of order two, extends to a `monodromy reflection cover' cover

 It is locally universal, because at every point of $S\ssm D_\infty$ the local monodromy group is a product of Coxeter groups of type $A$, $D$ or $E$, with each factor corresponding to a simple singularity of the same type (this is a basic fact of singularity theory).
-Here is an example.
+Here is a special case.

 \begin{example}[The moduli space of cubic surfaces] We take for base $S$ the GIT quotient of stable cubic surfaces.
 This parametrizes all the cubic surfaces with $A_1$-singularities at worst.
 Here $D=D_\infty\subset S$ is the locus which parametrizes all the singular cubic surfaces.
 The monodromy cover over $S\ssm D$ is also known as the space of marked cubic surfaces.
 The monodromy cover of the space of semistable cubic surfaces has Galois group isomorphic to $W(E_6)$.
 One can show that its total space is simply connected and so this is universal as a reflection cover. \end{example}